Theatrum Pictorium: Background

 At the end of his governorship in 1656, the Archduke and his collection relocated to the Stallburg.
 This archducal collection now forms the heart of Vienna's Kunsthistorisches Museum.

 Scope of the project

 During his tenure as keeper of Archduke Leopold Wilhelm's collection, Teniers undertook the preparation and publication of the first ever illustrated catalog of old master paintings.
 His brother Abraham Teniers was involved in organizing the publication of the work.
-The first official publication of the work in bound book format was published by Hendrick Aertssens in Brussels in 1660 (although the title page states the date as 1658).
+The first official publication of the work in bound book format was published by Hendrick Aertssens in Brussels in 1660 (although the frontispiece page states the date as 1658).
+The frontispiece of the Theatrum pictorium shows a bust portrait of the Archduke with a dedication to the Archduke.